 How Can Employers Handle Employee Marijuana Use

-Though Marijuana is still considered illegal in most places, there’s ever-growing support for its legalization across the US.
+Though Marijuana still considered illegal in most places, there’s ever-growing support for its legalization across the US.
 As a result, state laws reflect the change in the attitude towards marijuana use, and many states permit the use of both medical and recreational marijuana.
 This has left employers wondering how they can control weed consumption in the workplace.

 Most states usually side with employers if employers refuse employment to marijuana users or those who take disciplinary actions against marijuana-using employees.
 However, some states also safeguard employee rights and speak in favor of them.